isel-leic-poo/14-15-Inv-LI21N/README.md

 The codebase is organized as follows:

--> Demos directory
+/Demos
 Contains the miscelaneous demo code produced during the sessions

--> PuzzleModel directory
+/Puzzle
-Contains the code that implements the puzzle game behaviour
+Contains the code base that implements the puzzle game behaviour